archilex/filament-stacked-image-column/README.md

 Stacked Image Columns allows you to display multiple images as a stack in your Filament tables.

-This functionality will be part of core in Filament v3 (follow my [PR](https://github.com/filamentphp/filament/pull/6376)), however since there is currently no ETA on v3, I wanted to go ahead and release this now as a plugin.
+Note: This functionality will be part of core in Filament v3 (follow my [PR](https://github.com/filamentphp/filament/pull/6376)).
+However, since there is currently no ETA on v3, I decided to go ahead and release this now as a plugin.

 ## Screenshots